 Mr Gray said:

 "It is estimated that there are still over 8,000 returns still outstanding for the calendar year 2011.
 If these returns are submitted over the next few weeks, the Tax Officers will have a further 15,000 returns to process, even before the cycle of returns submitted for calendar year 2012 commences.
 In order to continue the benefit to both the public and the States of the recent reductions in backlogs, and to limit as far as possible a reoccurrence of substantial arrears of returns waiting to be examined during 2013, the Treasury and Resources Board has sanctioned a further closure of the telephone system on Thursdays for the first quarter of 2013.
 Our public counter area will also be closed from 2pm each Thursday, but will be open prior to that, as normal, to deal with payments, issue of coding notices, etc. I regret any ongoing inconvenience to the public arising from this, but I hope that the benefits of having their tax affairs dealt with earlier than would otherwise be the case will outweigh those inconveniences in the long term.
 In addition, I would urge everyone who has the facility to file online, and who has not yet done so, to visit www.gov.gg

-and follow the link "Save Time Do It Online" to find out how straightforward it is."
+and follow the link "Pay It" to find out how straightforward it is."